Dynamic Spatial Sparsification for Efficient Vision Transformers and Convolutional Neural Networks: Related Work

 \paragrapha{Model acceleration. } Model acceleration techniques are important for the deployment of deep models on edge devices.
-There are many techniques can be used to accelerate the inference speed of deep model, including quantization~\cite{gong2014compressing, wang2019haq}, pruning~\cite{he2017channel, rao2018runtime}, low-rank factorization~\cite{yu2017compressing}, knowledge distillation~\cite{hinton2015distilling, liu2020metadistiller} and so on.
+There are many techniques that can be used to accelerate the inference speed of the deep model, including quantization~\cite{gong2014compressing, wang2019haq}, pruning~\cite{he2017channel, rao2018runtime}, low-rank factorization~\cite{yu2017compressing}, knowledge distillation~\cite{hinton2015distilling, liu2020metadistiller} and so on.
 There are also many methods that aim at accelerating the inference speed of Transformer models.
-For example, TinyBERT~\cite{jiao2019tinybert} proposes a distillation method to accelerate the inference of Transformers.
-Star-Transformer~\cite{guo2019star} reduces quadratic space and time complexity to linear by replacing the fully connected structure with a star-shaped topology.
-However, all these works focus on NLP tasks, and few works explore the possibility of making use of the characteristic of vision tasks to accelerate vision Transformers.
+TinyBERT~\cite{jiao2019tinybert} proposes a distillation method to accelerate the inference of Transformers.
+Star-Transformer~\cite{guo2019star} replaces the fully connected structure with a star-shaped topology.
+HVT~\cite{pan2021scalable} proposes hierarchical pooling through merging image patches.
 Different from conventional acceleration methods for vision models like filter pruning~\cite{he2017channel}, our method aims to introduce a new dimension for model acceleration by exploring spatial sparsity.
-Compared to concurrent work~\cite{pan2021ia,tang2021patch} of our conference version~\cite{rao2021dynamicvit} and follow-ups~\cite{yin2021adavit,meng2021adavit,xu2021evo} that focus on removing redundant tokens for vision Transformer, our extension aims to develop a more generic framework for more vision architectures and tasks.
+Concurrent work~\cite{pan2021ia,tang2021patch,fayyaz2022adaptive,marin2021token} of our conference version~\cite{rao2021dynamicvit} and follow-ups~\cite{yin2021adavit,meng2021adavit,xu2021evo,liang2022not,yin2022vit} focus on removing redundant tokens for vision Transformer.
+For example, Token Pooling~\cite{marin2021token} solves the issue through cost-efficient clustering.
+EViT~\cite{liang2022not} fuses inattentive tokens to expedite computations.
+A-ViT~\cite{yin2022vit} computes halting scores to recognize discarded tokens.
+Compared to the works above, our extension aims to develop a more generic framework for diverse vision architectures and tasks.